benjaminmoon/benjaminmoon.github.io/_posts/2021-02-16-palaeomaps-in-R.md

 * Palaeogeographic outlines of the continents at a desired time.

 Fossil occurrences
 :   Finds of species at a single time and place.
-In the palaeobiology database these are linked to _collections,_ which are groups of fossil finds from a single effort, like a single fossil dig.
+In the Palaeobiology Database these are linked to _collections,_ which are groups of fossil finds from a single effort, like a single fossil dig.